Back to Blog

 Servo or Induction Motor – Which is right for your application?

-When looking to specify a motor for your application, do you select an induction motor or a servo motor?
-What are the advantages and disadvantages of each?
-Let’s break down the benefits of both to see which motor technology is best suited for your application.
+When specifying a motor for your application, the decision often boils down to choosing between an induction motor and a servo motor.
+Both types of motors have their distinct advantages and disadvantages.
+Let’s explore the benefits of both to help determine which motor technology is best suited for your specific application.

-The two main factors to consider when choosing between servo motors and induction motors are of course performance and cost.
-We can evaluate the performance of a motor by looking at its torque density, inertia, dynamic performance, and how easily it can be controlled by a VFD.
-For your motor application, you will want to get the best performance at the lowest possible cost.
-Now let’s delve deeper into the performance of servo and induction motors.
+The two crucial factors to consider when choosing between servo motors and induction motors are performance and cost.
+Evaluating the performance of a motor involves examining its torque density, inertia, dynamic performance, and ease of control by a VFD.

 Offset gearing with servo motor